xyc/til/webapp/devtools/reverse-engineer-an-web-app-using-devtools.md

 # Reverse engineer an web app using DevTools

+Example: `react-inspector`

-I built `react-inspector` using DevTools on DevTools.
+Using DevTools to inspect DevTools.

 Steps:
 - Open the app that needs to be reverse engineered, inspect element